abhinav-phi/CRUD-API-With-Golang/README.md

 The API uses JSON for all request/response bodies
 No authentication or validation is implemented
 The crudapi.exe is the compiled Windows executable

-## Demo Video
-Watch a screen recording demonstration of the API in action:

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.